Insights Ahead: Prestige Consumer's Quarterly Earnings - Prestige Consumer (NYSE:PBH)

 |-1.0%

-Shares of Prestige Consumer were trading at $74.2 as of August 04.
-Over the last 52-week period, shares are up 8.83%.
-Given that these returns are generally positive, long-term shareholders should be satisfied going into this earnings release.
+Shares of Prestige Consumer were trading at $74.04 as of August 05.
+Over the last 52-week period, shares are up 10.74%.
+Given that these returns are generally positive, long-term shareholders are likely bullish going into this earnings release.

 To track all earnings releases for Prestige Consumer visit their earnings calendar on our site.